jofury/gytmdl/README.md

 # Glomatico's YouTube Music Downloader (Concurrent Download)

-A fork of gytmdl with concurrent download!
+A fork of gytmdl with concurrent download

 ## Setup
 1. Use as python module